Penumbra Guide

 Configuring funding streams

 Unlike the Cosmos SDK, which has validators specify a commission percentage that goes to the validator, Penumbra uses funding streams, a list of pairs of commission amounts and addresses.
-This design allows validators to dedicate portions of their commission non-custodially – for instance, a validator could declare some amount of commission to cover their operating costs, and another that would be sent to an address controlled by a DAO.
+This design allows validators to dedicate portions of their commission non-custodially – for instance, a validator could declare some amount of commission to cover their operating costs, and another that would be sent to an address controlled by the Community Pool.

 Uploading a definition